 25 Reasons Why Brainstorming Sessions Fail

 Whenever I ask my clients to tell me about the quality of their company's brainstorming sessions, they usually roll their eyes and grumble.
-What follows is a sampling of the complaints I keep hearing over and over again -- reasons why brainstorming sessions often get a bad rap.
+What follows is a sampling of the stuff I keep hearing over and over again – various reasons why brainstorming sessions often get a bad rap in most organizations.

 1. Lame facilitation